ExactlyEight/GameProject/README.md

 <br>GROUNDS - as for the blood running on the grounds
 <br><br>•	Blood will have a significant aspect in the game.

-## Game logo:
+## Game:
-<br>Link will be pasted here
 <br>Three main points about the game:
-<br>•	RAGUUU-LIKE (Rough-like) third view gameplay
+<br>• Rough-like third view gameplay
 <br>•	Beautiful graphics and environment
-<br>•	Combo system
+<br>•	Ability system

 ## Gameplay idea:
 <br>•	Going though the level, killing enemies, and progressing to the boss.
 <br>•	If the player stays in the level stage for two long, number of enemies will increase.
 <br>•	Through the gameplay improving ability repertoire as well as weapons.
-<br>•	Combos will have significant impact on the game.
-As the player gets a better grip in the game, the combo styles will improve.
+<br>•	Abilities will have significant impact on the game.

 # What will be in the game:

-## Menu:
-<br>•	Clean and futuristic style in neutral/cold colors.

 ## Main character:
 <br>•	Girl in white suite.
-<br>•	Three playable styles.
-(Close, Tank, Range)
-<br>•	Multiple weapons and abilities for combo style of play.
+<br>•	Multiple abilities for different play styles.
 <br>•	Half mechanic, half humanoid character.

 ## Enemies: